hofin34/modulog/agents/space-agent/README.md

 # space-agent

-This agent logs free and available space in folder specified by "folderToMonitor".
+This agent logs free and available space in specified folders or mounted partitions

 ## Config structure